 At MD Anderson, specially trained doctors called neuropathologists find and diagnose spinal tumors.
 This level of expertise is found at only a few cancer centers in the nation.
 And we have the most modern and accurate equipment available to pinpoint spinal tumors and find out exactly the extent of the disease.

-Getting an accurate diagnosis for a spinal tumor is very important.
+Getting an accurate diagnosis for a spinal cancer is very important.
 It helps your doctor plan your care and may help increase the chance of successful treatment.

-If you have symptoms that may signal a spinal tumor, your doctor will examine you and ask you questions about your health, your lifestyle and your family medical history.
+If you have spinal tumor symptoms, your doctor will examine you and ask you questions about your health, your lifestyle and your family medical history.

 One or more of the following tests may be used to find out if you have spinal tumor and if it has spread.
 These tests also may be used to find out if treatment is working.